The Best Movies and TV Shows to Stream This Week

 Insecure

 Season 4 of Insecure left fans totally gobsmacked with its unexpected twists, and now the fifth and final season of the show is here, promising new turns and challenges for the beloved characters.
-The coming season will focus on Lawrence having a child, Issa and Molly’s friendship, and Molly’s relationship status.
-New episodes of Insecure air every Sunday on HBO, and are available to stream on HBO Max.
+The final season will focus on Lawrence having a child, Issa and Molly’s friendship, and Molly’s relationship status.
+All episodes of Insecure are available to stream on HBO Max.

 Watch on HBO Max